Chart Color Schemes

 Edgecliff was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Edgecliff's population showed higher cultural diversity, with 17.9% speaking a language other than English at home and 39.0% born overseas.
-Christianity was the predominant religion, accounting for 42.9%.
-While Judaism was overrepresented at 6.3%, it remained below Greater Sydney's average of 16.0%.
+Edgecliff's population showed higher cultural diversity compared to most local markets, with 17.9% speaking a language other than English at home and 39.0% born overseas.
+Christianity was the dominant religion in Edgecliff, comprising 42.9%.
+While Judaism was overrepresented at 6.3%, it was lower than Greater Sydney's average of 16.0%.

 Frequently Asked Questions - Diversity